SORT

 array Yes The range or array of data to be sorted.

 sort_index No The column number or row number to sort by.
-Defaults to 1 for a single column range.
+Defaults to 1 if omitted.

 sort_order No The order in which to sort: 1 (ascending) or -1 (descending).
 Defaults to 1 if omitted.

 by_col No A logical value specifying whether to sort by column (TRUE) or by row (FALSE).
-Defaults to FALSE if omitted (sort by row).
+Defaults to FALSE if omitted.

 About